qmk/qmk_firmware/keyboard/teensy_lc_onekey/instructions.md

 You'll need to install an ARM toolchain, for instance from [gcc ARM embedded](https://launchpad.net/gcc-arm-embedded) website, or using your favourite package manager.
 After installing, you should be able to run `arm-none-eabi-gcc -v` in the command prompt and get sensible output.
 This toolchain is used instead of `avr-gcc`, which is only for AVR chips.
 Naturally you'll also need the usual development tools (e.g. `make`), just as in the AVR setting.

+You'll need this fork/branch of TMK.
+If you're reading this from your own hard drive, then you already have it ;) Anyway, you can get a zip from [here](https://https://github.com/flabbergast/tmk_keyboard/archive/chibios.zip) {or clone this repo from github and checkout the `chibios` branch}.

 Next, you'll need ChibiOS.
-The current release (3.0.2) does not have sufficient Kinetis support, so you'll need to get a patched version from [my fork](https://github.com/flabbergast/ChibiOS/tree/kinetis): you can download a current tree zipped from [here](https://github.com/flabbergast/ChibiOS/archive/kinetis.zip).
+The current release (3.0.2) does not have sufficient Kinetis support, so you'll need to get a patched version from [my fork](https://github.com/flabbergast/ChibiOS/tree/kinetis): you can download a current tree zipped from [here](https://github.com/flabbergast/ChibiOS/archive/kinetis.zip) {or clone that repo from github and checkout the `kinetis` branch}.
 Unpack the zip, rename the newly created `ChibiOS-kinetis` to `chibios`, and move it to `tmk/tool/chibios/` (so that the ChibiOS files reside in `tmk/tool/chibios/chibios`).

 This should be it.
 Running `make` in `keyboard/teensy_lc_onekey` should create a working firmware in `build/`, called `ch.hex`.